 Greening IU's Landscape

 IU is nationally known for having a beautiful campus.
 Wiith the commitment of both fauclty and staff we are working to make our campus's beauty more than just skin deep.
 Changes are being enacted to make sure our landscape practices are more sustainable and eco-friendly.
-To learn more about what we are doing visit here!

 - MC-IRIS is a group of Monroe County citizens who work together to reduce the environmental and economic impacts of invasive species through education and outreach.

 - Look here for information about Bloomington initiatives, programs, and recreational spaces.
 Bloomington Parks and Recreation aims to build and preserve greenspace throughout Bloomington to promote the health and quality of life of its citizens.

 - Come to this site to check out another natural area nearby for you to explore.
 The site has information all about the forest as well as maps and directions.